coderdojobelfast/java/cheatsheets.md

 ```

 When you create an array, you have to say how big it is.
 Once it's made, it can't change size,
 and you can't put any more into it once it's full.
+All the things in the array have to be the
+same type.
+Here's an array of `int`s:

 ```java
 int [] myNumbers = new int[6];